Independent AI Due Diligence for Investors and Owners

 Defensibility & Moat

 Will this advantage persist?
-Assessment of data assets, proprietary training, switching costs, and vulnerability to foundation model commoditisation.
+I assess data assets, proprietary training, switching costs, and exposure to foundation model commoditisation.

 Scalability

 What breaks at 10x?
-Review of infrastructure, cost dynamics, and technical debt that compounds with growth.
+I review infrastructure, cost dynamics, and technical debt that compounds with growth.

 Team Capability

 Can they execute the roadmap?
-Evaluation of technical leadership depth, key person dependencies, and realistic delivery capacity.
+I evaluate technical leadership depth, key person dependencies, and realistic delivery capacity.

 Data & Governance

 Where's the risk?
-Assessment of data provenance, privacy compliance, and responsible AI practices.
+I assess data provenance, privacy compliance, and responsible AI practices.

 Commercial Alignment